jochempunt/PlanetenGenerator/Readme.md

 This is a Blender plugin written in Python using `bpy`.
 It adds an operator that lets you generate customizable planets directly in the 3D Viewport.
 The tool was created for a university project and supports two main types of planets: **Gas Giants** and **Terrestrial Planets**.

 ---
+## How to Install

+1. Open Blender 3.1.1 or newer
+2. Go to `Edit > Preferences > Add-ons > Install`
+3. Select `operator_planet.py`
+4. Enable the addon
+5. Use it from the `Add > Planet-Generator` menu in the 3D View

+---

 ## Overview